top of page

 Framework of ERP

-Under the guidance of a trained therapist, individuals will work systematically through a framework aimed at identifying specific anxieties, fears, or situations to address.
+Under the guidance of a trained therapist, you will work systematically through a framework aimed at identifying specific anxieties, fears, or situations to address.
 Then, once you and your therapist have a good understanding and plan, you will begin to implement a structured approach to addressing your anxieties, phobias, and fears.
 The intended outcome of ERP is to show you that experiencing anxiety and uncertainty actually helps make the discomfort easier to bear.
-It’s not possible for us to fully avoid anxiety, or to find certainty in uncertain situations, and when we avoid the discomfort of those experiences we’re less equipped to handle them.
-And by confronting your fears and learning to live with them, you actually feel less anxious.
+It’s not possible for you to fully avoid anxiety, or to find certainty in uncertain situations, and when you avoid the discomfort of those experiences you’re less equipped to handle them.
+And by confronting your fears and learning to live with them, you will actually feel less anxious.
+Below is the framework that you and your therapist will use for your ERP therapy.

 Identify core fear(s)